-The Cost of Capital Navigator includes two U.S. valuation data sets: (i) the critical data (U.S. ERPs, size premia, industry risk premia) previously published in the (now discontinued) Valuation Handbook - U.S. Guide to Cost of Capital as well as the Morningstar/lbbotson® SBBI® Valuation Yearbook, and (ii) the U.S. risk premia and size premia data previously published in the Kroll Risk Premium Report.
+9 The U.S. Cost of Capital Module includes three U.S. valuation data sets: (i) the critical data (U.S. ERPs, size premia, industry risk premia) previously published in the (now discontinued) Valuation Handbook - U.S. Guide to Cost of Capital as well as the Morningstar/Ibbotson[®] SBBI[®] Valuation Yearbook, (ii) the U.S. risk premia and size premia data previously published in the Kroll Risk Premium Report, and (iii) unlevered and levered betas, valuation multiples, industry-level cost of equity estimates and more from the former U.S. Industry Benchmarking Module.
 For more information, visit: kroll.com/costofcapitalnavigator.

-The ERPs for the 16 countries are calculated annually as of December 31.
-The most recent update was December 31, 2021.
+10 The ERPs for the 16 countries are calculated annually as of December 31.

-Additional sources of international ERP estimates are provided in the Resources Library of the Cost of Capital Navigator's International Cost of Capital Module at kroll.com/costofcapitalnavigator.
+11 Additional sources of international ERP estimates are provided in the Resources Library of the Cost of Capital Navigator's International Cost of Capital Module at kroll.com/costofcapitalnavigator.

-For this example, we will use the Kroll recommended U.S. ERP as of March 31, 2020 (6.0%), coupled with a normalized risk-free rate of 3.0% to calculate a base country-level cost of equity capital estimate for an investor based in the U.S. investing in India as of March 2020.
+For this example, we will use the Kroll recommended U.S. ERP as of March 31, 2020 (6.0%), coupled with a normalized risk-free rate of $3.0\%^{12,13}$ to calculate a base country-level cost of equity capital estimate for an investor based in the U.S. investing in India as of March 2020.